ModularAutomorphism/MC-Two-body-decay/README.md

 # Simulating Two Body Decay process with two decay channels
-## Decay considered: Charged muon decay to muon + muon-antineutrino and electron (or positron) + electron-antineutrino
+## Decay considered: Charged pion decay to muon + muon-antineutrino and electron (or positron) + electron-antineutrino

 ### C++ file for decay simulation
 The function charged_pion_decay_simulator(int N) takes input the number of pions "N" to decay.
 By default the code file has N = 1000000. \